Guinea Grass: Recreation centres

-The village holds a functioning Community Health clinic and a Community Police Station on the Marcus Canul Area of the village; beside it is the village's football field.
+The village holds a functioning Community Health clinic and a Community Police Station in the Marcus Canul Area of the village; beside it is the village's football field.

 The village has three parks: one located in the northeast part of the village, which also hosts the village library and Community Centre; another park is located by the river bank of the New River (hence the name New River Park), and beside it is also a football/cricket/softball field; the third park is located in the Felix Estate area and is mostly an empty field.

 Telecommunication and Internet

 Digi (formally known as Belize Telemedia Limited), Centaur Communications Corp.
 Ltd. and Smart are the three largest internet service providers in the village, with Digi and Smart being the only telecommunication service in the village and the rest of the country.

 Radio stations

-The village has one bilingual (English and Spanish) Christian internet radio, Stereo Luz Belize and shares an FM radio with Shipyard Village a Christian bilingual (Plautdietsch and English) radio station called De Stemm Radio fa Belize 93.3 FM.
+The village has one bilingual (English and Spanish) Christian internet radio channel, Stereo Luz Belize and shares an FM radio channel with Shipyard Village, a Christian bilingual (Plautdietsch and English) radio station called De Stemm Radio fa Belize 93.3 FM.

-Other AM and FM radios that can be listened through the areas' frequencies are those from Orange Walk Town, namely:
+Other AM and FM radio stations that can be listened through the area are those from Orange Walk Town, namely: